You Can Trust God

 I have treasured the words of his mouth more than my daily bread’ (vv.11–12).

-As we look at Job’s life we see that strength grows through struggles, courage develops in challenges and wisdom matures from wounds.
-When God tested Job his faith emerged as pure gold.
+As we look at Job’s life, we see that strength grows through struggles, courage develops in challenges and wisdom matures from wounds.
+When God tested Job, his faith emerged as pure gold.

 Lord, in those difficult times when I seem to be in the refiner’s fire, help me to put my faith and trust in you and to ‘come forth as gold’ (v.10b).
 Help me every day to live a life of trust and confidence in you.

-When I read the Bible I’m usually looking for some encouraging verses.
+When I read the Bible, I’m usually looking for some encouraging verses.
 I often skim over ones like ‘the fatherless child is snatched from the breast; the infant of the poor is seized for a debt’ (Job 24:9).
 But it is a tragedy that this is still happening today.
-Children being ‘snatched’ and sold into brothels.
+Children are being ‘snatched’ and sold into brothels.
 Children, women, and men are ending up in slavery.
 I now feel that in whatever way I can, I must stand up and fight against this terrible injustice.

 Verse of the Day